Psmths/windows-forensic-artifacts/execution/evtx-4688-process-created.md

 # Security/4688: A new process has been created
 This event, logged to the Security channel, indicates a process was created on the system.

+> [!NOTE]
-- ⚠️ In windows XP/Windows Server 2003, the corresponding Event ID is `592`.
+> In windows XP/Windows Server 2003, the corresponding Event ID is `592`.

+> [!NOTE]
-- ⚠️ These events require the `Audit Process Creation` policy to be configured, which is by default not configured.
+>  These events require the `Audit Process Creation` policy to be configured, which is by default not configured.

+> [!NOTE]
-- ⚠️ For the events to contain the full command line for each logged process, an additional policy called `Include command line in process creation events` must also be configured.
+>  For the events to contain the full command line for each logged process, an additional policy called `Include command line in process creation events` must also be configured.

 ### Behavioral Indications
  - [x] Behavioral - Execution (TA0002)